jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 the terminal shows an :doc:`/exceptions/AttributeError` ::

-  AttributeError: module 'calculator' has no attribute 'subtract'
+  AttributeError: module 'calculator' has no attribute 'multiply'

 GREEN : make it pass
 =====================